The Janrain Console User Guide

 The base URL used when generating an email verification link.
 For example, in the password reset email shown below, the base URL is http://customer-dev.janrain.com/widgets/d4771c3c6fae/?screenToRender=verifyEmail:

 Comparing the Capture Dashboard and the Janrain Console

 The Janrain Console will eventually replace both the Capture Dashboard and the Engage Dashboard.
-As of this writing, however, the Console doesn’t have all the features and capabilities found in the Capture Dashboard, and has none of the features found in the Engage Dashboard.
 The following table compares Capture Dashboard pages with their Console counterparts: